// Charleston SC Inshore Fishing

-The king of Charleston inshore — and the AI knows exactly where they're feeding.
+The king of Charleston inshore — MarshMind ranks the zones where feeding conditions are strongest.

 Redfish — red drum — are the backbone of Charleston inshore fishing.
 They live year-round in the Lowcountry's tidal creeks, oyster bar shorelines, and marsh grass edges, making them the most accessible target in the system from January through December.
 What makes Charleston special for reds isn't just their numbers — it's the variety.
 You'll find feeding fish tailing on the flats inside Kiawah and Seabrook Island in August, pushing wakes along spartina banks in the Stono River in October, and stacked in deep creek bends along the Wando River when water temperatures drop below 60°F in January.